 Nowadays, technology dominates our lives.
-People turn to the Internet and tools like social media for a variety of uses.
-Social media is very popular.
+People turn to the internet, online reviews and tools like social media for a variety of uses.
+The latter is very popular.
 In fact, 79 percent of the public using it for an average of two and a half hours per per person per day.
 So how to turn customer feedback into great social media and convert this opportunity?

-This article is NOT about online, web feedback, as this delivers comments way too late for the business to take action.
+This article is NOT about online reviews or web feedback, as this delivers comments way too late for the business to take action.
 Rather it is about getting real-time on location feedback, and using it to create great social media to elevate a business.
 Here is the premise:

 - It is used to review businesses and to share reviews.
 Negative online reviews are significantly important for this.

 - A negative experience described in a review has a bad impact on the business

-- Reviews delivered online, after the experience are meaningless.
-The business cannot react in time to correct the problem
+- Reviews delivered through social media channels and after the experience are meaningless.
+Specifically, the business cannot react in time to correct the problem

 - This means the business can preempt the bad experience ever going online